 Why stay in Harajuku?

 Harajuku is the place to stay in Tokyo if you are young and want to explore an alternative side of Japan.
-Harajuku is colorful, vibrant, unconventional and a little bit weird.
-This is the place where I saw teens dressed as lolita girls and goths.
+Harajuku is colourful, vibrant, unconventional and a little bit weird.
+This is the place where I saw teens dressed as lolita girls and Goths.
 It's the place where pink contact lenses and kitten hoodies are welcome and cactus shaped iPhone cases are encouraged.
-Harajuku is epic, and after a few hours in this neighborhood, I guarantee that Japan will change your life forever.
+Harajuku is epic, and after a few hours in this neighbourhood, I guarantee that Japan will change your life forever.

 Still need convincing?
 Harajuku is central and not far away from Yoyogi Park, Shinjuku or Shibuya.
 It's a great place for those young at heart who want to experience a new Tokyo, where teens are getting out of their shells and are not afraid to express themselves.